hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

 func (t *SwapResponderView) Call(context view.Context) (interface{}, error) {
 	// As a first step, To responds to the request to exchange token recipient identities.
-	// To takes his token recipient identity from the default wallet (ttxcc.MyWallet(context)),
+	// To takes his token recipient identity from the default wallet (ttx.MyWallet(context)),
 	// if not otherwise specified.
 	_, _, err := ttxcc.RespondExchangeRecipientIdentities(context)
 	assert.NoError(err, "failed getting identity")